 By the way: If you don't want to plan your own cycling tour on the Peace Route, you can opt for a multi-day package tour.

 The City of Peace Münster is the starting point for both routes of the Peace Route.
 Münster's historic town hall with its famous Peace Hall is located directly on Prinzipalmarkt.
 The cityscape of Münster shows its most beautiful side here.
 The life of the city pulsates under the picturesque arcades and on the square.
-Only a few metres away, the cathedral, the Erbdrostenhof, St. Lamberti's Church and countless other sights and cultural institutions entice you to visit the city.
+Only a few metres away, the cathedral, the Erbdrostenhof, the St. Lamberti Church and countless other sights and cultural institutions entice you to visit the city.
 It is immediately noticeable: Here, modernity and tradition go hand in hand.

 Shortly after Münster, the Münsterland park landscape takes over.
 The nature reserve of the Rieselfelder and the picturesque village of Gimbte are on the way to Greven.
 The Ems meadows and the Ems are your companions all the way to the Emsstadt.
 The reconstruction of a 1200-year-old Saxon farm takes you back to the Middle Ages.
 Via the historic "Alte Post" in Ladbergen, the cycle path leads to the foothills of the Tecklenburger Land.
 The hilly landscape is a paradise for cyclists.
 Beautiful panoramic views compensate for the odd climb.